UK Broadband Information and Advice

 More details at www.bt.com/btbroadband

-All packages come with a free wireless router
+All packages come with a free wireless router, known as the Sky Hub

-To get Internet at these prices, you need to get your digital TV from Sky, and to be signed up to Sky Talk, the home phone service.
-Sky Talk inclusive free UK evening and weekend calls, and you can keep your existing line and number.
-Sky line rental of £14.50 a month applies.
+Additionally, there's Sky Talk whicjh offers inclusive free UK evening and weekend calls, and you can keep your existing line and number.
+Sky line rental of £17.40 a month applies.

 TOP DEAL: Tired of paying a fortune for your Broadband?
 Switch to Plusnet and pay £6.49 for their basic broadband service.
 You don't get all the bells and whistles such as a digital TV service, but if you just need a low-priced broadband service, then this is for you.
 Plusnet also are known for their excellent customer service, and their Yorkshire Tech Support team.
 See our Plusnet Information page for more.